JetBrains/intellij-sdk-docs/topics/products/dev_alternate_products.md

 * The _targetIDE_ is PhpStorm, build `192.7142.41`,
 * The _baseIntelliJPlatformVersion_ (IntelliJ IDEA Community Edition) is build `192.7142.36`

-This information is used to configure the plugin project's `build.gradle` and `plugin.xml` files.
+This information is used to configure the plugin project's <path>build.gradle</path> and <path>plugin.xml</path> files.

 #### Configuring build.gradle using the IntelliJ IDEA Product Attribute
-Configuring a Gradle plugin project for using _baseIntelliJPlatformVersion_ requires changing some of the default settings in the `build.gradle` file.
+Configuring a Gradle plugin project for using _baseIntelliJPlatformVersion_ requires changing some of the default settings in the <path>build.gradle</path> file.
 Changes need to be made in two tasks: `intellij {}` and `runIde {}`.

 The Gradle plugin attributes describing the configuration of the [IntelliJ Platform used to build the plugin project](gradle_guide.md#configuring-the-gradle-plugin-for-building-intellij-platform-plugin-projects) must be explicitly set in the `intellij {}` task.